-The provision of reliable sources of all forms of energy is vital to the vitality of the country and the countryside.
+The provision of reliable sources of all forms of energy is vital to living standards and to the vitality of the country and the countryside.
 All forms of energy need considerable infrastructure for their production and transportation to consumers.
-However, from a Gloucestershire point of view the important issues concern electricity and, potentially in the future, fracking for gas and underground coal gasification (UCG).
+However, from a Gloucestershire point of view the important issues concern electricity and, potentially in the future unconventional fossil fuel activities involving fracking for gas or oil, coal bed methane extraction, and underground coal gasification (UCG).

 This is because the infrastructure for transport fuels is already in place and it is unlikely to need expanding; the issues concern more the infrastructure of transport such as roads and airports than of the fuel.
-Similarly, with the completion of the Wormington to Sapperton pipeline it is unlikely that further major projects for gas transmission will occur in the county for some while; there are however valuable lessons to be learnt from that project should any new pipeline be proposed.
+Similarly, with the completion of the Wormington to Sapperton pipeline it is unlikely that further major projects for gas transmission will occur in the county for some while; there are however valuable lessons to be learnt from that project should any new pipeline be proposed, for instance as part of unconventional fossil fuel projects.

-There are currently no large electricity power stations (either fossil fuel or nuclear) in the county nor is it likely that there will be in the foreseeable future.
-However, should fracking for gas or UCG proceed there will be the need for significant additional industrial facilities to enable extraction and chemical processing, and infrastructure developments to enable distribution of either gas or electricity into the respective grid.
+There are currently no large electricity power stations (either fossil fuel or nuclear) in the county, nor is it likely that there will be in the foreseeable future.
+However, should fracking for gas or other unconventional fossil fuels proceed there will be the need for significant additional industrial facilities to enable extraction and chemical processing, and infrastructure developments to enable distribution of either gas or electricity into the respective grid.